 - November 2014: Survey of Homes begins

-- March 2015: Initial draft of Heart of Berwyn National Register Nomination submitted to Illinois Historic Preservation Agency (IHPA)
+- March 2015: Initial draft of Central Berwyn Bungalow Historic District National Register Nomination submitted to Illinois Historic Preservation Agency (IHPA)

-- June 2015: Revised draft of Heart of Berwyn National Register Nomination submitted to the Illinois Historic Sites Advisory Council (IHSAC)
+- June 2015: Central Berwyn Bungalow Historic District National Register Nomination submitted to the Illinois Historic Sites Advisory Council (IHSAC)

-- December 2015: Anticipated date that the Heart of Berwyn Historic Neighborhood Historic District is listed on the National Register of Historic Places
+- August 2015: Central Berwyn Bungalow Historic District Added to the National Register of Historic Places

 This program receives Federal financial assistance for identification and protection of historic properties Under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, as amended, the U.S. Department of the Interior prohibits discrimination on the basis of race, color, national origin, or disability or age in its federally assisted programs.
 If you believe you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: